 Appellate review on the merits is generally not available in arbitration.
 Normally, this is considered an advantage, promoting, speed, economy, and finality of the judgment.
-However, in high sex litigation, the option of appeal may be seen as imperative.
+However, in high-sex litigation, the option of appeal may be seen as imperative.
 A few courts have allowed parties to contract for such review.

 Emergency relief is problematic in arbitration.
 While courts are nearly always open during business hours, the appointment of an arbitrator or arbitral panel takes time, as does the coordination of hearing dates.
 Some institutional providers have established procedures for emergency hearings within a few days, but courts will still be quicker.
 Additionally, arbitral emergency relief will not bind non-signatories to the agreement.
 But only thirty-seven percent of contracts contain carve-outs for emergency relief, which carries risks of its own.

-US law is clear that an arbitrator may award injunctive or broad equitable relief.
+US governing law is clear that an arbitrator may award injunctive or broad equitable relief.
 But as with emergency orders, only signatories and those who take through them are bound.
 A court may bind others consistent with due process.
-Further, court-ordered equitable relief is more predictable, being limited by a well-developed body of law that does not constrain arbitrators.
+Further, court-ordered equitable relief is more predictable, being limited by a well-developed body of governing law that does not constrain arbitrators.
 Despite this, only about 17% take advantage of the carve-out.

 The carve-out for intellectual property is only slightly more popular, at 18% of the contracts reviewed.
 In most jurisdictions, intellectual property is of limited arbitrability, and in some cases is arbitrable.
-In most jurisdictions, including the US, the parties may arbitrate rights between themselves but not affect the overall right granted by the state.
+In most jurisdictions, including the US, the parties agree and may arbitrate rights between themselves but not affect the overall rights granted by the state.

 An effective dispute resolution process should take into account the needs of the parties and their likely disputes.
 Rather than defaulting to arbitration, the process should first attempt negotiations and mediation unless there is a clear reason not to.
 Structuring the provision this way will resolve most disputes short of costly arbitration.

-If the dispute does reach arbitration, the contract language should include a broad delegation clause and not rely on incorporation by reference.
+If the dispute arises and does reach arbitration, the contract language should include a broad delegation clause and not rely on incorporation by reference.
 Any carve-outs from the delegation clause must depend on the circumstances of your parties at not rely on boilerplate.
 But at a minimum, the desirability of appellate review, and the need for and availability of appropriate emergency and injunctive relief should be considered.